hynchl/simple-eda-and-heart-rate/README.md

 - First number is message count.
 - Second number is number of milliseconds passed since the program started; `millis()`
-- First number is a GSR sensor value.
+- Third number is a GSR sensor value.
-- Second number is pulse count.
+- Fourth number is pulse count.
 - `*` is added to check the end of the message.